 Peter Drucker has taught us that if we want to plan for uncertainty we must ask ourselves, “What has already happened that will create our future?”
 Over the last two years, I’ve traveled the country asking government and nonprofit leaders this very question.
-Through my talks, I have noticed these six main themes that have emerged as shifts that will likely shape the future of the sector.
+Through my talks, I have noticed these six main themes that have emerged as shifts that will likely shape the future of the sector, one of which has to do with mental health.

 - Redefining Accountability